Amphisbaena carli

-Amphisbaena carli is a species of worm lizard in the family Amphisbaenidae.
+Amphisbaena carli is a species of amphisbaenian in the family Amphisbaenidae.
 The species is endemic to Brazil.

 Etymology

 The specific name, carli, is in honor of American herpetologist Carl Gans.

+Geographic range

+A. carli has been found in the Brazilian states of Bahia and Piauí.

 Habitat

-The preferred habitat of A. carli is forest.
+The preferred habitat of A. carli is savanna.
 The holotype was collected in an area that had been recently deforested and replanted with pines.

 Description

 A. carli is uniformly pink, both dorsally and ventrally.
+It may attain a total length (including tail) of 264 mm.